elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

   - extremely high for sustained period of time
   - workers paid more often
   - higher shoe leather costs
-  - the real value of taxes collected by the government falls sharply during hyperinflations
+  - the real value of taxes collected by the government falls sharply during hyperinflation
   - when prices aren't reliable indicators of supply and demand, then markets cannot allocate resource efficiently

 ### Fighting Inflation